Sudeep-KS/lending_club_case_study/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 ## Conclusions
-- Recommendations 1 from the analysis :
+- Major Impact for Loan Defaults :
 <!---->
 	Higher interest rate (above 13%)
 	Higher revolving line utilization rate (above 58%)